 What really stood out for them was the Jungfrau region of Switzerland, and they had a longing to go back.
 Given that it is one of my favorite vacation spots, I had no problems with readily agreeing.

 Looking at what might make a good combination for this family vacation, we considered both France and Italy.
 Ultimately, we decided that Italy would be of more interest to my parents; they had never been there and it’s an easy place to love.
 John was thrilled when he discovered that we had picked his two favorite international destinations.

-Our next few posts will start with some of our travel planning decisions and process for this trip, then will go into the specifics of what actually happened.
+Our next few posts will start with some of our travel planning decisions and process for this trip (accommodations and activity highlights), then will go into the specifics of what actually happened.

 When planning a transatlantic trip, getting inexpensive tickets in and out of your destinations of choice is quite helpful.
 This year we had some constraints, e.g. we can’t travel shoulder season like we did when traveling with kids years ago.

 Generally, we prefer to travel to Europe in the first part of the summer, since many European kids are in school until July, and crowds are a bit lighter.
 Europe tends to be busiest in August.
 Our kids have school constraints too, but they’re out of school by mid-June, so typically some time between mid-June to mid-July is the sweet spot for us.